IBM/data-prep-kit/transforms/universal/resize/Readme.md

 ## Summary

-This is a fairly simple transformer that is converting large files into smaller ones ones by splitting original tables into smaller ones we currently support two tipes of splitting:
+This is a simple transformer that is resizing the input tables to a specified size.
-* splitting based on memory
+* resizing based on in-memory size of the tables.
-* splitting based on the amount of documents
+* resized based on the number of rows in the tables.

 ## Building